aloiscochard/sindi/sindi-docs/src/basic.rst

  * sindi-compiler: A compiler plugin that resolve and check dependencies during compilation

-The compiler plugin is totally **optional**, you can use Sindi without it but you'll miss some very helpful feature and unfortunatly, you take the risk of having your **application crashing at runtime due to missing dependencies**.
+The compiler plugin is totally **optional**, you can use Sindi without it but you'll miss some very helpful feature and unfortunately, you take the risk of having your **application crashing at runtime due to missing dependencies**.

 *Every features who are specific to the usage of the compiler plugin